Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_ratings_reviews.md

 4. switch the toggle to **Enabled** (Disabled by default) to allow consumer to rate the Marketplace products.

 {{< alert title="Note" color="primary" >}}
-Although there are review settings deployed (moderation and Reviews guideline), those settings are not yet applied.
+Although there are review settings deployed (Moderation and Reviews guideline), those settings are not yet applied.
 {{< /alert >}}